Watts to Horsepower Conversion – Watts to HP Calculator

 Conclusion

 You convert watts and horsepower when you’re matching power across labels that don’t speak the same language, like motors, generators, cars, appliances, and shop machines.
 The math is simple, but you’ll get cleaner results when you choose the right horsepower type (mechanical, metric, or electric) and keep input vs output straight.
-Use the formulas above, or a Watts to Horsepower Converter tool, and you’ll get a quick answer you can trust.
+Use the formulas above, or the Watts to Horsepower Converter tool at the top of this page, and you’ll get a quick answer you can trust.